 Many anglers know that when trout streams get too warm, the fishing can go south quickly.
 Fish either aren't feeding or are seemingly nowhere to be found.
 Trout are stressed in these hot temperatures.
 There are several ways that anglers and state agencies can steward fish populations and reduce additional stress to fish during these periods.
 By keeping an eye on river temperatures and adjusting our fishing habits when needed, we can give fish a better chance of surviving these heat spells.
 Some regional fisheries managers have even adopted Hoot Owl regulations to limit fishing in the hottest parts of the summer.
 And there are things we can do to help improve fish habitats and provide thermal refuge to fish.

 Don't get in hot water

 In our northern climate, the air temperatures can range from 45 to 90 in a single day, as we've witnessed this summer.
 At the same time, water temperature in many of the trout rivers can fluctuate as much as 12 degrees in a day.
-See the photo below of temperature swings in the West Branch Ausable River near Monument Falls in Lake Placid in July 2020.
-Temperatures ranged from 65 to 80 °F for 5 days in a row.
+See the photo below of temperature swings in the West Branch Ausable River near Monument Falls in Lake Placid in August 2021.
+Temperatures ranged from the low 60s to the high 70s for several days in a row.
 During times like these, brook, brown, and rainbow trout face stress from low flows, high water temperature, and competition for space and food.

-River temperatures fluctuated wildly in July 2020 (Credit: USGS)
+River temperatures fluctuated extensively in August 2021 (Credit: USGS)

 Oxygen plays a role too